May 4, 2021

 Over the past decade, William has shown us over and over again what compassion, love, and happiness is.
 From his full-belly laugh, to his love of PJ Masks and space — he can name all nine planets and insists Pluto is still counted even though it‘s a dwarf planet.
 And yes, he knows what a dwarf planet is and will tell you ALL about them! — to his gentle pats on the back mid-hug, Will doesn’t shy away from life.
 Things are harder for him.
 While I want to write that he is just like every other third grader I know, I honestly can’t say that.
 He has apraxia of speech and many people who don’t know him well can’t understand him.
 Writing is very hard for him and he often struggles just to write his name, and while he is a very physically active boy, his low tone has made things like skiing, riding a bike, and crossing the monkey bars harder for him.
 Nevertheless, William doesn’t see his obstacles as barriers.
 He sees what he needs or wants and finds a way to get it.

 As many people in the special needs community will tell you, one of the best things about joining this village is finding your tribe.
 William has brought us a host of families who are on this same path and who love and support him.
 It was through this community that I was introduced to LuMind IDSC and the research they are conducting to help benefit the Down syndrome community.
 LuMind IDSC is making huge strides in researching the connection between Down syndrome and Alzheimer’s disease, and understanding cognition and speech development.
-All of these areas will benefit Will, but they are also so important to people everyday.
-It’s not just people with Down syndrome who struggle with cognition or speech development, or suffer the effects of Alzheimer’s disease.
+All these areas will benefit Will, but they are also so important to people every day.
+It’s not just people with Down syndrome who struggle with cognition or speech development or suffer the effects of Alzheimer’s disease.
 William, through all his determination to get what he wants or needs, deserves a life where he doesn’t have to work so hard to tell us he loves us.
 Or to learn how to ride a bike with no training wheels.
 Or to write his name.
-Running through the streets of NYC is one small thing I can do to help make sure he lives the life he deserves.